Election night results show Republicans preserving supermajorities in Kansas House, Senate

-Democratic governor’s $2 million PAC angling to undercut two-thirds majorities
+Democratic governor’s $2 million PAC failed to diminish GOP leverage in Legislature

 Fifty-eight seats in the Legislature — 50 in the House and eight in the Senate — were unofficially settled in the August primary.
 The victor of those 58 contests didn’t draw a general election opponent, so they were allowed to relax and watch as others sweated out the fall campaign.
 Of the 58, Republicans claimed 37 seats and Democrats the remaining 21.

-Democratic Gov. Laura Kelly, who created a $2 million PAC, has endorsed and supported candidates capable of flipping House and Senate seats to help her push back against the GOP agenda.
+Kelly, in her second term as governor, created a $2 million PAC and endorsed candidates with potential of flipping House and Senate seats to help her push back against the GOP agenda.

-The governor, who is midway through her second term, said she was confident Democrats would claim two more House seats and three more Senate seats to end the supermajority ahead of the 2025 legislative session.
+In the days prior to the November election, the governor said she was confident Democrats would claim two House seats and three Senate seats to end the supermajority ahead of the 2025 legislative session.

 “The most important thing is to be able to break the supermajority that has existed for way too long,” Kelly said.
 “It is very difficult to govern when you have folks who are dedicating themselves to ensuring that you don’t get anything done, so the administration is not successful.
 It is time to switch that out.”